-a) Explain the possible sources of error in these measurements?
+a)Explain the possible sources of error in these measurements?
 Are these errors random or systematic?

-b) How well did your measurements with the special ruler agree with those done with the plastic ruler?
+b)How well did your measurements agree with those of the rest of the class?
 If there was a disagreement, what kind of error was it?
 Random or systematic?
 What caused this error?

-2. Candle Flame Height
+Draw a histogram of the classes measurements.
+What types of errors do you see?
+2. Your Reaction Time a)Describe the possible sources of error in this measurement and explain their relevance.